-Stay in West Maui – Kapalua if you are looking for the best area in Maui to stay for the best beaches, sightseeing, families, honeymoon, nightlife; A group of you are looking for an ideal place for a golf holiday where the weather is guaranteed.; You want to enjoy beautiful beaches just to relax; You can afford to pay for quality and are happy to do so.
+Stay in West Maui – Kapalua if you are looking for the best area in Maui to stay for the best beaches, sightseeing, families, honeymoon, nightlife; You want to enjoy beautiful beaches just to relax; You can afford to pay for quality and are happy to do so.

 - The Ultimate Hawaii Packing List for Every Occasion!

 - 12 Best Areas to Stay in Kauai & Where to Stay